Welcome to the CERN Council

 The CERN Laboratory stands astride the Swiss-French border close to Geneva and is one of the jewel's in Europe's crown, a demonstration of what can be achieved through European collaboration.
 The Council governs the CERN Geneva Laboratory by defining its strategic programmes, setting and following up its annual goals, approving its budget and appointing its Management; the Laboratory is led by the Director-General who in respect of the Laboratory under his direction is also the formal representative of the Organization.

-In its role as governing body of CERN, the Council meets four times a year, bringing together around one table delegations from its twenty Member States, under the chairmanship of the President of Council and with the Director-General acting as secretary.
+In its role as governing body of CERN, the Council meets four times a year, bringing together around one table delegations from its twenty-one Member States, under the chairmanship of the President of Council and with the Director-General acting as secretary.

 The second of the missions has been actively addressed since the adoption of the "European Strategy for Particle Physics" in July 2006.
 Dedicated "European Strategy Sessions" are held for this purpose.
 The main European Strategy Session takes place in September of each year, coinciding with the normal CERN Council Session, but shorter European Strategy Sessions can also be held at other times of the year, if so required.